dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 You are **not required** to fix this bug.
 However, we want you to understand why this is happening.
 So in your video, please **explain why the issue is happening** and **which lines of code you would need to change** to solve this issue.

-**With that being said, for students who do fix this issue, we would be happy to give them 10% extra credit on this lab!** 🙂
+**With that being said, if you do fix this issue, we would be happy to give you 10% extra credit on this lab!** 🙂